 Meaning Of The Name Hagar In The Bible

 Hagar in the Bible’s name means “forsaken”, “flight”, “A stranger”, or “one that fears”.
 I love how names have so much meaning and Hagar’s story is no exception.
-Hagar’s name tells so much of her story, she’s a stranger in this land, with struggles and fears, she’s forced to take flight and leave what she’s known as home so she feels forsaken and abandoned.
+Hagar’s name tells so much of her story, she’s a stranger in this land, with struggles and fears, she’s forced to take flight and leave what she’s known as home so she naturally feels forsaken and abandoned.
+Other’s actions have left her in this situation.

 Hagar In The Bible Verses